“who has gone into heaven and is at the right hand of God, angels and authorities and powers having been made subject to

 The ascension of Christ to the throne of the Father guarantees our standing in His presence.

 Opposition from man or demon cannot thwart God’s program of saving His saints.
 Jesus gained the victory when He rose from the dead and made His victorious proclamation to the fallen demons.
 The final proof of this was His ascension when God gave Him authority over all the earth.
 We live in a culture of freedom.
 This freedom passes into licentiousness.
 This opens us to demon activity.
 Jesus is the victor over these forces.
 God vindicates us in Him.
-We need not fear.
-We need to live in the light of the resurrection and ascension of Christ.
+We need not fear, for we live in the light of the resurrection and ascension of Christ.